SmashedTransistors/Thierry-Rochebois-I/README.md

 ## Configurations
 ### Base
-1 Teensy and 1 I2S audio DAC
+You only need a Teensy4.1 and a I2S audio DAC to try it.
 ### Options
 - OLED SH1106 (for oscilloscope and parameter display)
 - Midi Din (on RX1)